mohamedlotfe/countries-application/README.md

 ## Description
-- ● A a small web application, displaying all available countries and their respective flags in a single page layout. ● repo had the following:
+- A a small web application, displaying all available countries and their respective flags in a single page layout.
+- repo had the following :●
 - The application should require authentication, which must be implemented with the third-party provider Auth0,
 - The backend should fetch the country names and flag images (only URLs, no need to store files) from this API (https://restcountries.com/)
 - serve them properly from the respective controller, using common ExpressJS as Backend.